-I am a jazz singer, tap dancer, composer, and producer.
+I am a jazz singer, tap dancer, writer and director.
 I believe that the arts are enhanced when grounded in real-life stories.
 I received my Masters of Music from the Contemporary Improvisation Dept. at New England Conservatory.
 Before that, I devised my own major at NYU: "Navigating Chaos and Structure: In Pursuit of Freedom and Art."
 I was Artist-in-Residence at Surel's Place in Boise, ID, where I presented an evening of original compositions.
-My work seeks to bridge the gap between arts as elite, and arts as everyday: fighting elitism in the arts.
+I was a Teaching Artist with the University of Michigan Musical Society, where I taught music and dance to students K-12.
+I was also a Teaching Artist with Classroom Cantatas, where I wrote and composed original music with students in Dorchester.
+With a background in musical theatre, I founded Moving Stories in the hopes of creating a real-life musical: one grounded in real stories of real people, with a mission to serve the community.
+I seek interdisciplinary alternates to artistic structures; Moving Stories aims to bridge the gap between arts as elite, and arts as everyday: fighting elitism in the arts.

 Originally from India, Chavi received her B.A. in dance with a specialization in choreography from Fontys Hogescholen voor de Kunsten.
 There, she founded her company, Vimoksha.
 She worked for the Production house Dansateliers in Rotterdam, was a guest choreographer at the University of Stavanger in Norway, and performed in festivals throughout Europe.
 This past spring, Chavi was the Choreographer-in-Residence at Boston Center for the Arts.
 She is currently working on a piece, integrating the ancient Indian martial art, Kalaripayattu.